earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-installation-guide.md

 ### Method 1: Git Submodules (Phase 1 - Available Now)

-Git submodules allow you to include the vibe-dev-kit repository (or specific frameworks) as a subdirectory in your project, with version control via Git tags.
+Git submodules allow you to include the ai-dev-kit repository (or specific frameworks) as a subdirectory in your project, with version control via Git tags.

 #### Installation Steps